Display based on spreadsheet

 For example, this video shows how binding affects what is displayed in the application, namely, the number of components and the data in the components.

-You can bind a text value to a cell in order to display the cell value in the UI.
+You can bind a text value to a cell to display the cell value in the UI.
 This is the most basic and widely used type of binding.

 The following video shows an example of binding a text value to a cell.

 When creating bindings, you can choose to bind or not bind the format.
 Thus you control whether the format of the value in the UI corresponds to the format of the value in the bound cell.

 The following video shows how format-binding affects the values in the UI.

 You can bind an input-type component to a cell to collect user input.
 Whatever value is entered in the input-type component is displayed in the bound cell.
 The value can then be further used in the business logic of the application.

 The following shows how to bind a text-input component to data in the spreadsheet.

 You can bind a component to a cell range to repeat the component on the page.